-Black Student Nurses Association of Oakland University (BSNA-OU)
+Minorities in Nursing Association of Oakland University (MNOU)

 The BSNA-OU provides nursing students an opportunity to promote unity among minority and other students by providing a support network for pre-nursing and UG students in the SON.
 The BSNA-OU also allows members the opportunity to improve their networking skills while informing the greater OU community about health issues that affect minorities.